Vishdom2304/KnightPosition/README.md

 How to test it locally :-
 1) Clone the repository
-2) Run npm install to install all dependencies.
+2) Run npm install to install all dependencies (i.e. readline-sync)
 3) Test the javascript code locally on your machine by giving the coordinates of the knight as input.